grafana/loki/docs/sources/getting-started/logcli.md

     raw" for the raw output format.

-    The "query" command will output extra information about the query and its results, such as the API URL, set of common labels, and set of excluded labels.
+    The "query" command will output extra information about the query and its results, such as the API URL, and set of excluded labels.
     This extra information can be suppressed with the --quiet flag.

     By default we look over the last hour of data; use --since to modify or provide specific start and end times with --from and --to respectively.